 Data from the U.S.

-Agency for International Development (USAID) suggests that economic pressures
+Agency for International Development (USAID) suggests that that effects of poverty on education are detrimental as economic pressures

 often result in children being forced to drop out of school at both the primary

 and secondary level.
 Almost half of families need their children to work in

 families simply cannot keep up with academic expenses such as uniforms and